sikai00/tp/docs/UserGuide.md

 </div>

 Examples:
-* Add a client named John Tan and his phone number.
+* Add a client named John Tan and his phone number
   * `addClient n/John Tan p/12345678`
-* Same as above, but with his birthday this time.
+* Same as above, but with his birthday this time
   * `addClient n/John Tan p/12345678 b/12122000`
-* Same as above, but with even more details.
+* Same as above, but with even more details
   * `addClient n/John Tan p/12345678 e/johntan@insurec.com a/123 ABC ROAD, #11-01 pd/Product1`

 #### 7.1.2 List clients: `listClient`

 Shows the list of clients in MyInsuRec.

 A valid filter can also be applied to show a selected list of clients.

 Format: `listClient [pd/PRODUCT || b/BIRTHDAY]`